 This work would require a full-time staffer and a dedicated funding source.
-The Community Resource Center is finalizing a job description but would need a funding source for this position.
-Early estimates place this cost at approximately \$120,000 a year for salary, benefits and support for a full-time position.
+Staff is working on a potential job description but recommends this proposal in conjunction with a funding source.

 Work with Homeless Outreach Team and Ferndale Community Resource Center to Establish Better Communication with Vulnerable Populations